 How to Get There

 The best way to access the area is by bus from the nearby Gotemba Station.

-The mountain climbing bus departs from Gotemba Station and travels up to the Subashiri 5th Station daily.
+The mountain climbing bus departs from Gotemba Station and travels up to the Subashiri 5th Station daily during its climbing season.
 The trip takes around 60 minutes.
 From Tokyo Station , take the Tokaido-Sanyo Shinkansen to Mishima Station and switch to the Tokaido Line, which goes all the way to Gotemba Station.